reflectoring/reflectoring.github.io/_posts/2020-06-06-spring-boot-springdoc.md

 }
 ```

-With the `@Tag` annotation we add some additional information to the API.
+With the `@Tag` annotation, we add some additional information to the API.

 Now, we have to implement this interface and annotate our controller with
 `@RestController`.
 This will let Springdoc know that this is a controller and that it should produce a documentation for it: